East Cree

-East Cree is not considered an endangered language due to many young speakers who are using the language (Mela S.; Mali A. 2009).
-According to the 2011 Canada Census, there are currently 83,475 speakers of Cree alone, and a total of 144,015 Algonquian speakers.
-According to the statistics, Cree is the largest language practiced and alive in comparison to all the other languages in the Algonquian family.
-The rest are ranging anywhere from 3250 speakers to 19,275.
+East Cree is not considered an endangered language thanks to the large population of younger people who speak it (Mela S.; Mali A. 2009).
+There are estimated to be more than 18,000 first-language speakers.

 Phonology

 The long vowels *ē and *ā have merged in the northern coastal dialects but remain distinct in the southern coastal and southern inland dialects; southern inland has merged *s with *š, which remain distinct in the coastal dialects.
-Neighboring Naskapi has both.
+Neighbouring Naskapi has both.

 In East Cree there are thirteen consonants: